 Is Lady Linwood really stricken by grief?
 Or is it fear?
 If she didn’t do it, then it can only be one of the three Linwood siblings.
 In the event of an unnatural death, a clause in Sir Lawrence’s will leaves the whole estate to whichever one of his children identifies his killer, but how badly does each of them want that prize?

 Christopher Huang grew up in Singapore and moved to Canada when he was seventeen.
 He returned to Singapore the following year to serve his two years of National Service, before moving on to McGill University to study Architecture.
-He currently lives in Montreal.
+After several years living and working in Montreal, he now lives in Calgary.

 His other works include: